The Z Beans Experience

 For Natural Processed Beans, coffee cherries are washed and then thrown directly on to drying tables or tarps to dry.
 The entire cherry will dry until it is peeled.
 A natural processed coffee will tend to have stronger flavors brought on by remaining in the cherry for longer durations of time.
 These flavors often come from the crops grown around the coffee!

 For Honey Processed Beans, the husks are removed from the inside of the coffee cherry.
-The husks, unlike the washed processed, are then allowed to ferment for up to 72 hours.
-Furthermore, the husks are also allowed to dry out completely, keeping the viscous honey substance on them.
-This process requires the coffee to retain a high sugar content.
+The husks, unlike the washed processed, are never rinsed and are then fermented with local honey for up to 72 hours.
+Afterward, the fermented husks are dried completely.
+Our honey processed coffees have a deliciously sweet, milk chocolate aftertaste!

 The Z Beans Coffee Journey